DamianDev11/Foodle/README.md

 # React + Vite

-This is a basic ECOMM app with HOME page and CART page.
+This is a basic Food ordering app with HOME page and CART page.

 <div align="center">
   <h2>&nbsp; Basic CRUD APP&nbsp;</h2>